Comment 0 Likes

 Gelato and Sweet Treats

 TIFA Chocolate & Gelato is a family-owned business that began in 2007 as a retail online chocolate company.
 Now you can visit their welcoming shop in Agoura Hills' Marzin Market Shopping Center to indulge in decadent chocolates (try dark chocolate whiskey, pistachio-rose, and hickory-smoked salted caramel), pastries, brownies, cookies and wonderful gelato made onsite.
 You can sample flavors such as cookie butter, milk chocolate hazelnut, coconut chai and sugar-free cinnamon.
 Can't decide on just one?
 You don't have to!
-You can get a combination of three, which is what I did - settling on fantastic trio of fig and mascarpone, honey and lavender, and strawberry-balsamic.
+You can get a combination of three, which is what I did - settling on a fantastic trio of fig and mascarpone, honey and lavender, and strawberry-balsamic gelati.

 TIFA Chocolate & Gelato: 28888 Roadside Dr, Agoura Hills, CA 91301.
 Phone: (818) 879-0685.

 I partnered with Conejo Valley Tourism for my fun, food-filled trip, and you can find more information on the region's activities, dining, lodging, and annual events at Visit Conejo.

 Tell your friends you're headed to Napa and their next question more likely than not is "which wineries are you going to visit?"
 Naturally, the valley's award-winning wineries and vineyards are a must on your travel itinerary, but be sure to spend time in downtown Napa enjoying all it has to offer.
 You'll find a thriving arts scene, shopping, restaurants, walking tours, outdoor activities, seasonal festivals and more.
 Here are six ways to explore this beautiful California city and Do Napa.